HayGrouve/recipe-share/docs/schema-update-workflow.md

 **2. Request Message:**

 ```
 Hi!
 I need to add a new table for recipe reviews.
-I've updated the database_setup.md
+Here's the schema definition
-file with the new `recipes_recipe_reviews` table definition.
-This is needed for the
+for the new `recipes_recipe_reviews` table that needs to be added to @haygrouve/db-schema.
-new review feature we're implementing.
-The table includes foreign key references to
+This is needed for the new review feature we're implementing.
+The table includes
-the existing recipes table.
-No existing data migration is needed since this is a
+foreign key references to the existing recipes table.
+No existing data migration
-new feature.
+is needed since this is a new feature.
 Please let me know when the package is updated!

+[Include the schema definition from step 1]
 ```

 **3. After Package Update:**